Skip to main content

 Foundational Colors

-• Success is meant to tell your users, “good work”.
+• Success is meant to tell your users, “Good work.”
 This color will be used in the checklist when a user completes a step.

 • Neutral sets the color for your fonts.

-• Lines will set the outline for any containers by default and will impact the Object > Line in the Editor.
+• Lines will set the outline for any containers by default and impact the Object > Line in the Editor.

 Powerful Tools to Build User Onboarding Experiences